-Join us for the 6th Annual Celebration of Student Scholarship on Tuesday, May 9 from 10am to 4pm in CFA Lobby!
+Join us for the Fall Annual Celebration of Student Scholarship on Friday, December 14th, 2018 in The MIX at Fenwick Library!

 Other Undergraduate Research Events at Mason

 Mason programs hold events throughout the year that showcase undergraduate research and creative activities.
 Students, faculty, and community members are invited to attend to admire the breadth of academic work by our amazing students.